VictorRodriguez/hobbies/stx-specs/multi-os-2004792-source-reorg.rst

 Implementation
 ==============

-Is possible to create a separate branch for now and merge until is proved that does not break the build or the sanity of the system
+- Create repository stx-flock (1 day)
+- Copy necessary meta data from stx-<flock items> to stx-flock repository (2 days) This in order to do not break the current build system

 Assignee(s)
 ===========